HaoChenga/awesome-navigation/README.md

 # Awesome-Navigation
 Here is a personal collection of research papers and open-source resources related to navigation.
 It will be continuously updated to track the forefront of navigation research.
-This serves as both a personal record and an open resource for those with similar interests. if you find some interesting papers, please feel free to contribute by submitting pull requests.
+This serves as both a personal record and an open resource for those with similar interests. if you find any interesting papers related to navigation, please feel free to contribute by submitting pull requests.

 ## Paper